Did you know that 14 million cars cross the border between Dundalk and Newry every year?

-The initiative is managed by the Centre for Cross Border Studies and is currently funded by the Department of Foreign Affairs and Trade’s Reconciliation Fund.
+The initiative is managed by the Centre for Cross Border Studies and is currently part-funded by the Department of Foreign Affairs and Trade’s Reconciliation Fund.

 Behind the scenes the Centre is advised and guided by members of the cross-border Advisory Group: